vhalme/dex-bot/README.md

 Command line arguments:

-token1: Reserve token name if configured (eg. WBNB) or token contract address
+token1: Reserve token name if configured (eg. WBNB) or token contract address <br />
-token2: Shit token's name if configured (eg. DARK) or token contract address
+token2: Shit token's name if configured (eg. DARK) or token contract address <br />
-action: 'pump' | 'dump'
+action: 'pump' | 'dump' <br />
-Pump sells all of token1 for token2
+- Pump sells all of token1 for token2
-Dump reverses the pump selling all of token2 for token1
+- Dump reverses the pump selling all of token2 for token1

 Examples: